Cdrew92/ministry-platform-api/README.md

 ### Updating Records via PUT
 Existing data can be updated via the HTTP PUT request.
 The data to be updated requires the ID for the row (Event_ID, for example) and the fields to be updated.
 The new data is specified in the record.
 The record is an array of arrays (2D array) so multiple updates can be executed in one statement.
 Note that even if you are updating only one row of data, the record data must still be a 2D array.
-This PUT will update the participation status to 03 Attended
+This PUT will update the participation status to 03 Attended on behalf of ```User_ID: 9534```.

 ```php
 $rec = [];